Terradue/doc-tep-geohazards/source/tutorials/diapason-iw.rst

 Running the job
 ===============

-* Click on "Run Job" button from the processor configuration pane and wait for the job to complete.
+* Click on "Run Job" button from the processor configuration panel and wait for the job to complete.

 .. figure:: assets/tuto_diapiw_4.png